Ready?

 Just kidding.
 (Kind of.)

-Maybe I should just take a page out of my two-year-old niece’s book and start growling at people.
+Maybe I should take a page out of my two-year-old niece’s book and start growling at people instead.

 Anyway.